AlphaOmarDiallo/todoc-master/README.md

-# todoc-master
+# Todoc

-Project 5 - Android developer path by Openclassrooms
+This repository contains an application for project 5 of the path **Grande École du Numérique**.
+This application is the property of the startup Lamzone.
+It helps collaborators book meetingrooms quickly.

-Identification of the project and the mission
+## Identification of the project and the mission

 Name and nature:
 As part of the company's growth, the management of meetings becomes a key issue for employees.
 The company therefore wishes to create a meeting management application, Maréu, which can be used internally by all, collaborators.